d-abreu/WebUntisChecker/README.md

 # UntisChecker
 Checks for updates of the time table in the WebUntis platform.
 Very basic implementation, first project with python.

 # Usage
-Adjust settings.sample.txt accordingly
+Adjust settings.sample.txt accordingly.

 Run python3 untischecker.py